IVAN-MK7/pixel_caster/README.md

 The copy_and_paste_pixels function will copy the pixels from a given area of the screen and pastes them into another a given area of the screen

 <img src="media/example-clone_pixels_on_screen.png">

+Works only on Windows OS, starting from Windows 2000